 More than one billion people across the globe do not have access to safe clean drinking water - millions of them in Africa.

 The absence of water has far reaching effects - on health and well-being, on the time and energy that must be spent on gathering and transporting water, and on the ability of rural poor households to irrigate their crops, and provide water to their livestock.

 Our Club has contributed to a programme to improve access to water for thousands of households in Keringet, a drought affected area in the far north of Kenya’s Rift Valley Province.
 Click here for more details.

 Rotary Clubs across Ireland collect old bikes and ship them to Africa to help secondary school students to get to school.
 Transport is particularly difficult in many rural parts of Africa, posing one of the biggest problems for children who don't live near a school in gaining access to education.
-The bikes are refurbished by prisoners at Loughan House in Cavan, who are accredited in bicycle repair, before they are sent off to Africa.
+The bikes are refurbished by prisoners who are accredited in bicycle repair in Loughan House in Cavan, prior to the bikes being shiped to Africa.